ibauk/smdox/smethods.md

 This document is not concerned with *bonus claim* methods, only with the arithmetic involved in calculating a score.

+This document is also not concerned with policy matters, it merely details what's practicable using the facilities provided.

 ## Some definitions
 Points
 : A points value is an integer (whole number), fractions are not allowed.
 In general a points value can be positive or negative.